The Good Stuff Without the Fluff

 The Five Strategies

-Everyone has a bitchy beast inside of them.
-This beast is responsible for all the things that make you and your partner miserable: Stuff like passive aggressiveness, stonewalling, complaining, tears, and even cheating.
+Everyone has the seeds of nasty resentment inside of them.
+It’s responsible for relationship misery: Stuff like passive aggressiveness, stonewalling, complaining, tears, and even cheating.

 1. Say Nice Stuff